sweattep/modern_quotes/README.md

 >there's no patience, there's no foresight, there's no vision and there's no leadership

+>Media applies pressure to law enforcement to dedicate more resources, and that’s what it takes.
+It takes all of us

 >imaginations have shrunk from Pan-Africanist visions of self-determination to citizenship

 >no man is thought worthy of a voice in politics unless he ignores or does not know nine-tenths of the most important relevant facts.